EightfoldAI/octuple/README.md

 ## About

 Octuple creates a shared language and visual consistency across different pages and channels.
+It represents a collection of assets, utilities, and React components for building web applications.

 -   Design (and development) work can be created and replicated quickly and at scale.
 -   Alleviates strain on design resources to focus on larger, more complex problems.